60 Second Lemon Law Assessment™

 Filing a lemon law claim requires careful documentation and attention to statutory deadlines.
 Here is a step-by-step overview of how the process works with Kahn & Associates:

 Your repair orders are the backbone of any lemon law claim.
 Every time you bring your vehicle to an authorized Chevrolet dealer for the defect, request a detailed repair order that identifies the problem you reported, the diagnosis, and the work performed.
-Save all of these documents, even if the dealer claims the repair was successful.
+Save all of these documents, even if the dealer claims the repair was successful or that no problem was found.

 Review your repair orders and count the number of attempts for the same defect and the total number of days your vehicle has been in the shop.
 Compare these numbers against the qualifying thresholds for your state.
 If you meet the threshold — or are close to it — contact our office immediately, because lemon law claims have time limits tied to the manufacturer’s warranty period and the date of original purchase or lease.

-Our attorneys offer free consultations for potential lemon law clients.
+We offer free consultations for potential lemon law clients.
 We will review your documentation, identify the strongest legal theories for your situation — whether under your state’s lemon law, the Magnuson-Moss Act, or both — and advise you on next steps.
-Most lemon law cases are handled on a contingency or fee-shifting basis, meaning you pay no attorney fees unless we recover for you, or the manufacturer is required by law to pay our fees.
+Most lemon law cases are handled on a contingency or fee-shifting basis, meaning you pay no attorney fees unless we recover for you (and the manufacturer typically pays all the fees).

 In most cases, Kahn & Associates sends a formal demand letter to General Motors outlining the defect history, the applicable statute, and the remedy sought — typically a full refund or replacement vehicle.
 Many Chevrolet lemon law cases resolve at this stage without the need for arbitration or litigation.
-If General Motors refuses to settle, we are fully prepared to pursue your claim through arbitration, state court, or federal court.
+If General Motors refuses to settle, you can file for arbitration or file a lawsuit in court.

 If you are ready to explore your options, contact Kahn & Associates today for a free, no-obligation consultation.
 We serve clients in Ohio, Florida, Michigan, North Carolina, and Pennsylvania.

 The exact number depends on your state.
-In Ohio, the threshold is generally three or more attempts for the same non-safety defect, or one attempt for a defect likely to cause death or serious bodily injury.
-Florida and Michigan use similar standards.
-Pennsylvania requires three or more attempts for the same defect or 30 or more cumulative days out of service during the first year.
-North Carolina also requires three or more attempts.
-Our attorneys will review your specific repair history to determine whether you have met the qualifying threshold in your state.
+In Ohio, the threshold is generally three or more attempts for the same defect or 30 days out of service.
+Florida and Pennsylvania use similar standards.
+Michigan requires four or more attempts for the same defect or 30 or more cumulative days out of service.
+North Carolina also requires four or more attempts.
+Our attorneys will review your specific repair history to determine whether you have met the qualifying threshold in your state or under federal law.

 Yes, in many cases.
 Most state lemon laws protect consumers during the manufacturer’s express warranty period, not just the first year of ownership.
 If your Chevrolet is still within the original manufacturer’s warranty and the defect first arose and was reported during the warranty period, you may still have a valid claim.
 The Magnuson-Moss Act also provides protections tied to the warranty period rather than a fixed date.
 Contact us to evaluate your specific situation.

-A lemon law buyback requires the manufacturer to repurchase your vehicle at its original purchase price, minus a reasonable usage allowance for the miles you drove before the defect first appeared.
-The refund typically includes the original down payment, all monthly payments made, and any taxes, registration fees, and incidental costs directly related to the defect.
+A lemon law buyback requires the manufacturer to repurchase your vehicle at its original purchase price, minus a reasonable usage allowance for the miles you drove up to a certain point, depending on the state.
+The refund typically includes the original down payment, all monthly payments made, and any taxes, registration fees, and incidental costs directly related to the defect, as well as paying off the lienholder.
 The precise calculation method varies by state statute, and our attorneys will walk you through what to expect based on your specific purchase or lease agreement.

 Yes.
 A lemon law buyback or settlement will address the outstanding loan balance.
 In a full buyback, the manufacturer pays off the remaining financing balance directly, and any excess is returned to you.
-If you have a strong claim under the Magnuson-Moss Act, our attorneys can also seek incidental damages related to the financing costs caused by the defect.
 You do not need to have paid off your vehicle to have a lemon law claim.

 Yes.
-Dealers sometimes characterize defects as normal wear or normal operating characteristics to avoid documenting a repair.
+While in rare instances this can be true, sometimes dealers characterize defects as normal wear or normal operating characteristics to avoid documenting a repair.
 This does not waive your rights under the lemon law.
 What matters legally is that you reported the problem to an authorized dealer during the warranty period.
 If the dealer refused to repair the defect, claimed it could not reproduce it, or classified it as normal when it clearly is not, an experienced lemon law attorney can use that documentation against the manufacturer.
-Bring all repair orders and communications to your consultation — the dealer’s statements are part of the evidence.

 *Disclaimer: The information contained in this Website is provided for informational purposes only, and should not be construed as offering legal advice, or creating an attorney client relationship between the reader and the author.
 While we aim for accuracy, the law is constantly changing and we make no guarantees regarding the completeness or timeliness of the information.
 You should not act or refrain from acting on the basis of any content included in this Website without seeking appropriate legal advice about your individual facts and circumstances from an attorney licensed in your state.